Operation Undertone: Assault

 Two German corps and part of a third were in the path of the impending American drive.
 At Saarbrücken, the left wing of General Knieß′ LXXXV Korps would receive a glancing blow from Milburn's XXI Corps.
 Having recently given up the 559.
 Volksgrenadierdivision to the 7.
 Armee, Knieß had only two divisions, one of which was tied down holding Siegfried Line positions northwest of Saarbrücken.
 Southeast of the town, with boundaries roughly coterminous with those of Haislip's XV Corps, stood the XIII SS Korps (SS-Gruppenführer und Generalleutnant der Waffen-SS Max Simon) with three divisions.
 Extending the line to the Rhine was the XC Korps (General der Infanterie Erich Petersen) with two volksgrenadier divisions and remnants of an infantry training division.

 Although the Germans worried most about a breakthrough in the sector of Petersen's XC Korps into the Wissembourg Gap rather than through Simon's XIII SS Korps into the Kaiserslautern corridor, the shifts and countershifts made in preceding weeks to salvage reinforcements for the 7.
 Armee actually had left the XIII SS Korps the stronger.
 In addition to two Volksgrenadier divisions, Simon's corps had the 17th SS Panzergrenadierdivision, at this point not much more than a proud name, but a unit possessing considerably more tanks and other armored vehicles than were to be found in the entire adjacent corps.
 The American main effort thus aimed at the stronger German units, though at this stage of the war strength in regard to German divisions was but a relative term.

-As General Patch's Seventh Army attacked before daylight on 15 March, the apparent answer on German intentions was quick to come.
+As Patch's Seventh Army attacked before daylight on 15 March, the apparent answer on German intentions was quick to come.
 Only in two places could the resistance be called determined.
 One was on the left wing, where the 63rd Infantry Division (Maj.
 Gen. Louis E. Hibbs) sought to bypass Saarbrücken on the east and cut German escape routes from the city.
 The fact that the 63rd Division early hit the Siegfried Line provided ready explanation for the stanch opposition there.
 The other was on the extreme right wing where an attached 3rd Algerian Infantry Division (3e Division d'Infanterie d'Algerie) was to clear the expanse of flatland between Hagenau and the Rhine.
 There an urban area closely backing the Moder River defensive line and flat ground affording superb fields of fire for dug-in automatic weapons accounted in large measure for the more difficult fighting.